Prescription Required.

 - brown and yellow capsules – 25 milligrams

 Only a month’s supply is given at a time.
-Store Acitretin at room temperature and away from moisture, heat, or excessive light.
+Store Soriatane at room temperature and away from moisture, heat, or excessive light.
 Plaque psoriasis is most effective when used in conjunction with Ultraviolet light B therapy.
-An Acitretin Medication Guide always comes with a 30-capsule bottle.
+An Soriatane Medication Guide always comes with a 30-capsule bottle.

 Side Effects

-The most common side effects of Acitretin are:
+The most common side effects of Soriatane are:

 - chapped lips